Date: | 09/10/2024 |

 The Commonwealth of Massachusetts is updating this guidance for health care personnel (HCP) in health care settings with SARS-CoV2 infection or exposure; HCP and health care setting are defined by the Centers for Disease Control and Prevention (CDC) and referenced at the end of this document.

-Effective October 13, 2022, HCP are advised to use the standards outlined below, following SARS-CoV2 infection or exposure1:
+Effective September 10, 2024, HCP are advised to use the standards outlined below, following SARS-CoV2 infection or exposure[1]:

 HCP who have either tested positive for SARS-CoV2 or who are exhibiting symptoms of COVID-19 (e.g., cough, shortness of breath, sore throat, runny nose, headache, myalgia, chills, fatigue, gastrointestinal symptoms, new onset loss of smell or taste and a fever) and have been told by a provider that they have, or probably have, COVID-19, even in the absence of a test, should isolate.

-• after 5 days have passed since the first positive test was taken; AND
+- after 5 days have passed since symptom onset; AND

-• Any HCP who returns to work prior to 10 days since their first positive test was taken should avoid caring for patients who are moderately to severely immunocompromised until after 10 days has passed since their positive test.
+- Any HCP who returns to work prior to 10 days since their symptom onset and/or first positive test was taken should avoid caring for patients who are moderately to severely immunocompromised until after 10 days has passed.

 Definitions